 Richard Meech, president of Meech Grant Productions Ltd., has 20 years experience as a documentary filmmaker and television producer.

-In 2010 he released Vine of the Soul: Encounters with Ayahuasca, a one-hour film about ayahuasca, the sacred psychoactive medicine from the Amazon that is changing modern lives.
+In 2010 he released Ayahuasca Vine of the Soul, a one-hour film about ayahuasca, the sacred psychoactive medicine from the Amazon that is changing modern lives.

 Meech was the creator of the internationally acclaimed series Millennium: Tribal Wisdom and The Modern World.
 He and his partner, Michael Grant, produced and directed the epic cross-cultural anthropology series of 10 one-hour films seen by over 70 million viewers worldwide.